Japan PM Abe to keep key ministers in posts in cabinet reshuffle

-TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe was set to reshuffle his cabinet on Tuesday but he was expected to keep key ministers in their posts, including finance, foreign affairs and the economy minister who has handled trade talks with the United States.
+TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe was expected to keep key ministers in their posts in a cabinet reshuffle in Tuesday, including finance, foreign affairs and the economy minister who has handled knotty trade talks with the United States.

 Abe, who returned to office in December 2012, was re-elected as leader of his Liberal Democratic Party (LDP) last month, putting him on track to become Japan’s longest-serving premier.

-Abe’s reshuffle appeared to focus on stability as he prepares to push through a controversial proposal to revise the post-war, pacifist constitution, political experts said.
+Abe’s reshuffle appeared to focus on stability as he prepares to push ahead with his controversial attempt to revise the post-war, pacifist constitution, political experts said.

 Abe has said he wanted to retain allies in Deputy Prime Minister Taro Aso, who doubles as finance minister, and Chief Cabinet Minister Yoshihide Suga.